PaulGilchrist/documents/articles/api-odata-bulk-updates.md

 options.CustomSchemaIds((x) => x.Name + "_" + Guid.NewGuid());
 ```

 We now have both OData and Swashbuckle/Swagger working properly for both POST and PUT actions, but there is still an issue when doiung a PATCH action due to OData's `Delta<T>` requirements.
-A `Delta<T>` cannot be defined within another object, and also does not support partial object below the root level object.
+A `Delta<T>` cannot be defined within another object, and also does not support a partial object below the root level object.
 Both of these issues can be solved by using a dynamic object instead.
 The first step is creating a new class in the `Models` folder as follows:

 ```cs
 using System.Collections.Generic;